 Natalia Linos, MSc, ScD

 Prior to her role at Harvard, Natalia worked at the United Nations for over a decade in diverse roles.
 From 2016 to 2019, she led UNDP’s work at the nexus of health, climate change and the environment.
-She is using that knowledge and experience to expand the FXB Center’s work and partnerships on environmental justice and climate action for health equity.
+She used that knowledge and experience to expand the FXB Center’s work and partnerships on environmental justice and climate action for health equity.
 From 2007 to 2014, she served as a policy specialist in Beirut, Lebanon, and later as an adviser and speech writer to former UNDP Administrator and Prime Minister of New Zealand Helen Clark, while also completing her doctoral studies.

 Natalia is a three-time Harvard University graduate, earning her Bachelor of Arts in Anthropology, Master of Science in Social Epidemiology, and Doctor of Science in Social Epidemiology here.
 She also holds a Certificate in Forced Migration from Oxford University’s Refugee Studies Centre.
 She speaks Greek fluently and has basic conversational skills in Arabic, Spanish and French.
 Natalia has three young children.